SalesforceCommerceCloud/b2c-crm-sync/README.md

 6. Save your changes by clicking on the 'Assign' button.
 Click on the 'Done' button to confirm your changes and exit the permission-set display.

+#### Configure Duplicate Rules Leveraged by b2c-crm-sync
+b2c-crm-sync leverages match and duplicate rules to enforce the B2C Customer Data Strategy it employs.
+These rules are leveraged to alert administrators of potential duplicate B2C Commerce Customer Profiles -- and assist in resolving customer profiles using a sub-set of customer attributes.

-7. In the setup quick-find, search for Duplicate Rules.
+1. In the setup quick-find, search for Duplicate Rules.
 Once located, select the Duplicate Rules setup option from the filtered setup menu.

-8. From the duplicate rules listing, select the rule titled **B2C Commerce: Standard Contacts**.
+2. From the duplicate rules listing, select the rule titled **B2C Commerce: Standard Contacts**.
 Edit the rule from the detail display.

+> If you are leveraging our personAccounts implementation, you'll want to configure the **B2C Commerce: Standard PersonAccounts** duplicate rule instead of the **B2C Commerce: Standard Contacts** rule.
 - Under the Conditions section near the bottom of the form display, click on the link labeled 'Add Filter Logic'.
 - Paste the following filter logic value in the field -- and save your results.
 Please note that this should be done for both PersonAccounts and Account / Contacts.